think2times/Fastrack/Doing/ielts/One Word Diary/October.md

 ### 28th
 > I bought four steamed buns and a bag of hot of mustard tuber after work, but I don't eat that for dinner.

+### 29th
+> My mom made some dumplings, and it tasted good!

+### 30th
+> I helped two little girls open the door and set the elavator for them, that felt particularly good.